 19. Section 32 of the AML/CFT Act also allows for some sharing relating to annual reporting.
-Annual reporting on the shared aspects of an AML/CFT programme may be combined but it may still be necessary to report separately on other matters.
+Part Two of the annual report relates to any shared aspects of a risk assessment, an AML/CFT programme and submitting suspicious activity reports (SARs) or prescribed transaction reports (PTRs).
+These elements may be responded to by one DBG member on behalf of all DBG members.
+It will still be necessary for reporting entities to report separately on other matters.